 Vinnie Salvatore is a guitarist with the Columbus, Ohio-based hard rock band, Rat Bastard Syndicate, which also includes Steve Theado on guitar & vocals, Lennard James on bass & vocals and Keith Pickens on drums.
 The group actually formed in 2014 while American Dog was still in action, later expanding to a quartet.
 Theado, Pickens and Salvatore are former members of American Dog.

-Salvatore met the American Dog guys in 2003 and a friendship soon developed with Steve Theado when their mutual interest in beer can collecting and craft beer was revealed.
+Vinnie met the American Dog guys in 2003 and a friendship soon developed with Steve Theado over their mutual interest in beer can collecting and craft beer.
 It is worth mentioning that Pickens and Salvatore were not in American Dog at the same time but did perform together along with Theado in December 2011 at the venerable Cock n' Bull where the group was holding its annual Christmas party.
 Bandleader Michael Hannon did not make it to the event so Vinnie was a last-minute addition on bass and it became a free-for-all with a rotating cast of characters on vocals plus a late-addition keyboard player.
 It marked the first time Theado, Pickens, and Salvatore performed live together.

 Vinnie recorded and toured with American Dog during the final years of the band (2013 - 2015) and appears on their 7th studio album, Neanderthal (2014), as well as the 2 disk best-of / live, Unfinished Business (2017).
 In 2014 American Dog toured in support of Neanderthal in the United States with Tesla and The Vegabonds - and Europe with Blue Coupe, Lez Zeppelin and Skinny Molly.
 American Dog formed in1998 with Michael Hannon on vocals & bass (ex-Salty Dog and Dangerous Toys) along with Theado and Pickens, the latter replaced by Michael Harris in 2011.